 I think the reason that business schools ask about failure is because they want to see that you have the ability to learn from errors and/or problems.
 Some readers will find reviewing my analysis of Wharton's failure question helpful.

 Clearly, teams play an important role both in most professionals lives and at most business schools.
-Assessing your potential as a team leader and a team player is an important way for admissions to determine whether you will fit in their program and have the kind of predisposition to succeed professionally afterwards.
+Assessing your potential as a team leader and a team player is an important way for admissions to determine whether you will fit in their program and have the kind of predisposition to succeed professionally afterwords.
 It is quite a change for Columbia to be asking about teamwork ability per se, but as you look at Columbia's curriculum you will see that teamwork plays an important part in the classroom.

 I think it is important that we read what is written here very closely as it will help you see that there are multiple correct ways to answer this question.

 First, keep in mind that you may not necessarily have been the cause of the failure because it just simply says you are a part of a team that failed.
 Therefore the team will be one where you are the team leader or a team member.